top of page

 Agreement or affair between a group of colleagues or collaborators.Diversity People who ex

-Gathering Community Input from Transgender Individuals on the Minority Stress Model
+Gathering Community Input from Transgender and Nonbinary Individuals on the Minority Stress Model

-Many studies with transgender communities include an emphasis on minority stressors.
-Even so, this model was initially developed with cisgender LGB people in mind, leaving many gaps when applied to transgender communities.
-Past research shows a number of other stressors that transgender people may experience that need to be integrated into the minority stress model to better reflect the lives of this community.
-This study seeks to gather community input on the minority stress model and recent advances in the literature to better inform an adapted version of the minority stress for application to transgender communities.
+Many studies with trans and nonbinary communities include an emphasis on minority stressors.
+Even so, this model was initially developed with cisgender LGB people in mind, leaving many gaps when applied to other communities.
+Past research shows a number of other stressors that trans and nonbinary people may experience that need to be integrated into the minority stress model to better reflect the lives of these communities.
+This study sought to gather community input on the minority stress model and recent advances in the literature to better inform an adapted version of the minority stress model for application to trans and nonbinary communities.

-Researchers: This study is led by Dr. Jae Puckett.
+Researchers: This study was led by Dr. Jae Puckett.

-Overall Aims: The primary aim of this study is to gather input from transgender and gender diverse participants on the minority stress model and recent advances in the literature to produce an adaptation that better reflects the lives of this community.
-From this adaptation, future research will be better equipped to measure the types of stressors that transgender people experience rather than continuing to attempt to fit this community's experiences into cisgender frameworks.
+Overall Aims: The primary aim of this study was to gather input from transgender and nonbinary participants on the minority stress model and recent advances in the literature to produce an adaptation that better reflects the lives of these communities.
+From this adaptation, future research will be better equipped to measure the types of stressors that trans and nonbinary people experience rather than continuing to attempt to fit this community's experiences into cisgender frameworks.

 What's included in this study?
 We gathered community input using participatory research methods, as well as input from our community advisory board.